 Almost by definition, corporate culture cannot be changed by one person or one department; however, the risk manager is well equipped to sit at the centre of the discussion, collecting the relevant data and enabling the improvement process.

 This is not an easy or overnight task, but our guide is the first of its kind that is tailor-made for risk managers.
 By addressing the impact of culture, Airmic members not only contribute to a successful organisation, but also demonstrate their value at a senior level in the business.

-Georgina Oakes is research and development manager at Airmic, and co-author of the report The importance of managing corporate culture: The role of the risk manager, which will be published this month.
+Georgina Wainwright is research and development manager at Airmic, and co-author of the report The importance of managing corporate culture: The role of the risk manager, which will be published this month.